pzmarzly/x11-input-supercharger/README.md

 # X11 input supercharger

+## Work in progress - I'm working on removing lags in Chromium-based browsers and on terminal emulator compatibility

 Adds system-wide:

 - scrolling mode - click (middle) button and drag cursor to scroll, click again to leave the mode (can be customized to use different button or to require holding the button)